How to best manage computationally heavy analyses

 layers = 11:12

-) rather than retrieving all layers (i.e.,
+) rather than retrieving all layers (i.e.,layers = 'all'

-).return_tokens = FALSE
+return_tokens = FALSE

-.Wolf, T., Debut, L., Sanh, V., Chaumond, J., Delangue, C., Moi, A., Cistac, P., Rault, T., Louf, R., & Funtowicz, M. (2019).
+Wolf, T., Debut, L., Sanh, V., Chaumond, J., Delangue, C., Moi, A., Cistac, P., Rault, T., Louf, R., & Funtowicz, M. (2019).
 Huggingface’s transformers: State-of-the-art natural language processing.